How to finance your education.

 If you need help financing your education, you can apply for financial aid by filling out a FAFSA (Free Application for Federal Student Aid) online.
 The FAFSA is an application that collects the information needed to determine your eligibility for all of the financial aid programs sponsored by the federal government.
 These include Pell Grants, Supplemental Educational Opportunity Grants (SEOG), Federal Work-Study Program, Perkins Loans and Federal Direct Student Loans.

-There are many options to choose from when considering both government-funded and private sources of financial assistance.
+There are many options for both government-funded and private sources of financial assistance.
 The basic kinds of financial assistance are:

 You can fill out the FAFSA online.
-Be sure to file the FAFSA as soon as possible.
-UB’s priority due date is March 1; however, you should file as soon as possible to be considered for the best financial aid package.
+The FAFSA is available beginning Oct.
+1. Be sure to file the FAFSA as soon as possible to be considered for the best financial aid package.
 The federal title IV school code for the University at Buffalo is 002837.

-For more information about financing your education, visit the Office of Financial Aid website.
+For more information about financing your education, please visit the Office of Financial Aid website.

 Last updated: July 16, 2019 2:50 pm EST